 Estepona Beaches Guide Playa Guadalmina

 If you want to embrace a little local culture on your trip to the beach, visit Playa de Guadalmina, famous for its Roman ruins known as Las Bóvedas, an archaeological site sitting next to the beach from the 3rd century AD, and a defensive watchtower from the 16th century.
-A popular site, this isn’t the quietest beach but there are plenty of facilities and a few chiringuitos like Senora Beach, or head into the urbanisation behind the beach where you’ll find Restaurant PlayaBella.
+A popular site, this isn’t the quietest beach in Estepona, but there are plenty of facilities and a few chiringuitos like Senora Beach, or head into the urbanisation behind the beach, where you’ll find Restaurant PlayaBella.

 Length: 1.5km